 Can you guess that U2 is one of my favorite bands ever?
-It’s not that I was embarrassed by it—it’s more that I was in denial that I can care so much about something so seemingly frivolous.
-I didn’t want to make a big deal out of just a band (as if U2 isn’t one of the greatest bands ever), even though it would become one of the most epic nights of my life.
-I purposefully made less of a deal of it than I felt in my heart.
+It’s not that I was embarrassed by that—it’s more that I was in denial that I can care so much about something as frivolous as a concert.
+I did not want to make a big deal out of just a band (as if U2 isn’t one of the greatest bands ever), even though it would become one of the most epic nights of my life.
+I purposefully made it seem less important than I felt in my heart.

 I was in denial about what was actually important to me.

 That got me thinking—what do I really care about?
 What it would take for me to feel like a badass, responsible-yet-shameless, and in-control person?